 However, in the past it has been ski tourers and telemark skiers who have had the best tools.
 They can attach skins to the base of their skis to help them walk up the mountain.
 Apparently, and I say that because I’ve not experienced it myself, this method of ascending the mountain is much easier.
 Once you’re at the top, you take the skins off and the skis are then back to normal, good for skiing down.

 And this is where the splitboard comes in.
 A split board is a snowboard that splits into two parts – the split runs centrally down the full length of the board – so the separate components are close to skis in shape.
 Detach the bindings, split the board, reattach the bindings pointing forwards – and you’ve got two planks that are capable of getting you up the hill.

 Just like a skier, a splitboarder will use skins to provide the grip that makes the walking motion more effective.
 Gear-wise, split boards, the bindings and other accessories are fairly expensive.
 It’s a specialist niche targeted at backcountry enthusiasts.
 As you’d expect, there are less manufacturers with splitboard hardware.
 The main ones, at least as far as I’m aware, are Prior, Voile, Burton and Duotone.
 Does Jeremy Jones have a model out as well now?.
-If you want to look some gear, dogfunk has a few examples of boards, bindings and skins.
+If you want to look some gear, head over to our best brands for snowboarders.